I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/infra/lib/stack.ts#L1-L58

 invokeMode: RESPONSE_STREAM is crucial.
-MCP's Streamable HTTP Transport uses SSE, requiring response streaming.
+MCP's Streamable HTTP Transport uses SSE, so response streaming is essential.
 CDK's NodejsFunction configures esbuild bundling.

 The solution was to define FUNCTION_URL in the root .env file and embed it at build time using esbuild's define.
-This design has both Vite and CDK referring to the same .env.
+This design has both Vite and CDK reference the same .env file.

 # .env